Posted in Recipes on 12.02.2019

 - Thai Quinoa Salad with Almond Butter Dressing – perfect for meal prep!

-If you make this Gluten Free and Vegan Gnocchi recipe or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Gnocchi with Beans and Greens or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 Gnocchi with Beans and Greens